 Just because you are offered a package doesn’t mean you have to take it.
 It often comes down to the package level, what the income-tested fee might be, and what type of help you need now and in the future.
 You have 28 days to accept the package and find a provider (or ask for an extension).

-Often it pays to look at the long term and take up a lower level package if that’s what is on offer, use it as much as possible and then ask (through My Aged Care) to be reassessed for a higher package.
+Often it pays to look at the long term and take up a lower-level package if that’s what is on offer, use it as much as possible, then ask (through My Aged Care) to be reassessed for a higher package.

 Then, if your care needs escalate, you are in the system and all set up to accept more help quickly.

-If you do turn down a package that has been allocated, you don’t lose the ability to ask for it at a later time, but you will be placed back in the national queue where the allocation is based on time in the queue and care needs.
+If you do turn down a package that has been allocated, you don’t lose the ability to ask for it later, but you will be placed back in the national queue where the allocation is based on time in the queue and care needs.

 Some providers just administer Home Care Packages and broker service providers while others do the lot.

 Cost is one factor in choosing a provider, along with whether they can provide the services you need, when you need them and with carers or other staff that you like.